Optus outages and service status in Moe, Victoria

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Optus Issues Reports Near Moe, State of Victoria
+Optus Issues Reports Near Moe, Victoria

 Latest outage, problems and issue reports in Moe and nearby locations: